 Combining the UEC module with the stock-turnover module, the team forecast total energy consumption for each modeled product in each year of the analysis.
 As discussed previously, the team modeled two scenarios that differed based on their assumptions about whether a standard goes into effect.

 Pre-Case scenario: a scenario in which no standard other than those captured in the Sixth Power Plan baseline would take effect.
 In this scenario, the product’s aggregate energy consumption across the region was calculated based on an installed stock developed using the frozen efficiency levels assumed in the base year of the Sixth Power Plan.
-For products that had not been explicitly modeled in the Sixth Power Plan, the Pre-Case efficiency defaulted to the base-case assumption utilized in DOE’s NIA for that product.
+For products that had not been explicitly modeled in the Sixth Power Plan, the Pre-Case efficiency defaulted to the basecase assumption utilized in DOE’s NIA for that product.

 Post-Case scenario: a scenario accounting for the impacts of appliance standards not included in the Sixth Power Plan.
 Product efficiency levels increase to the standard efficiency levels after the standards became effective.